Thelma E. Harmon

 Lydia D. Johnson

-Professor Lydia Johnson is as an Associate Professor of Law, supervising students in the Criminal Law Clinic.
+Professor Lydia Johnson is as an Associate Professor of Law, supervising students in the Criminal Defense/Title IX Clinic.
 Professor Johnson received her Bachelor of Arts (B.A.) in Communications from Texas A & M University in 1982 and her Juris Doctorate (J.D.) degree from South Texas College of Law in 1988.